TheLandfill/cpp_cli/README.md

     1. ~~Make sure that symlinks work on Windows.~~
     1. Either convert Makefiles to CMake or roll my own Project for Visual Studio.
 1. Fix response to nonexistant flags.
 Right now, it just crashes the program with a seg fault.
 I can either make it ignore them or treat them as non-options.
+1. Fix the potential seg fault of writing outside the valid range for `char *`.
 1. ~~Add support for repeated single flags, such as `-vvvv` meaning level four verboseness.~~
 1. Add helpful error messages.
     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.